 Vegans do not use other animals for food, clothing, entertainment or other purposes, insofar as it is possible and practicable to do so.
 Veganism is not a matter of personal purity.
 It is simply the least we can do to stop harming others.

-Although veganism has much to do with compassion, it is not an act of charity.
-It is an act of justice.
+Veganism is not an act of charity.
+It is not about compassion so much as it is about justice and fairness.
+There is nothing heroic or special about vegans; they do not live abstemious lives; they merely live in a way that accords others their basic rights.
 Neither is veganism some distant goal, that we work towards in small stages.
-The goal is the liberation of non-humans from human suppression, and to support them, in whatever way possible, to regain their sovereignty.
+The goal is the liberation of non-humans from human oppression, and their full recovery from the effects of our use of them.
 Veganism is simply the least we can do to begin that process.

-Being vegan means acknowledging and securing for others the basic rights that we demand for ourselves: the right to live free of oppression, free of unnecessary suffering, not to be the property of another, and the right to life.
+Being vegan means acknowledging and securing for others the basic rights that we demand for ourselves: the right to live free of oppression, the right not to be owned, used or exploited by another; the right not to be harmed or killed; and the right to life.

-This website will help you to become an ethical vegan and remain so, facilitating you to play your role as an advocate for others in the greatest social justice movement of our time.
+This website will help you to become vegan, and facilitate you to play your role as an advocate for others in one of the most important social justice movements of our time.